bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 Bokeh supports three main kinds of sessions: **file**, **server** and **notebook**.
-This allows for creating static files with plots, communicating with a plot server and rendering plots in IPython Notebook (:see:`http://ipython.org/notebook`), and there are :class:`HTMLFileSession`, :class:`PlotServerSession` and :class:`NotebookSession`, respectively, to handle those cases.
+This allows for creating static files with plots, communicating with a plot server and rendering plots in `IPython Notebook <http://ipython.org/notebook>`, and there are :class:`HTMLFileSession`, :class:`PlotServerSession` and :class:`NotebookSession`, respectively, to handle those cases.

 File sessions
 *************